Andrew-Benson-CER/ORCADocs/docs/source/EnglishRemGuide.rst

     contamination will be remediated at facilities as specified in the company’s Environmental Protection Program.

-1. | Note that company owned property does not apply to Right of Ways unless the company owns
+4. | Note that company owned property does not apply to Right of Ways unless the company owns
-   | the property on which the Right of Way lies\ **.
+   | the property on which the Right of Way lies.
 If the
      contamination is confined to company
      owned property at the time of NOC submission but is later determined to have migrated off